 Does it help to come to campus a week early, spend several hours a day working on academics—especially writing and math?
 Does it help if you can also get to know the campus, the offices, the people of Knox?

-Yes, according to students who have taken part in Knox College's SPARK Program.
-After completing the program prior to the start of the regular academic term, participants say that SPARK does exactly what it says—Student Preparation and Readiness for Knox—and more.
+Yes, according to students who have taken part in Knox College's SPARK Summer Bridge Program.
+After completing the program prior to the start of the regular academic term, participants say that SPARK does exactly what the acronym stands for—Student Preparation and Readiness for Knox—and more.

 Students who participate in SPARK are more likely to achieve academic success.
-Of the students who participated in the program last year, 29% had a GPA of 3.5 or greater, compared to 13% of students who were invited but did not participate in SPARK.
+Of the students who recently participated in the program, 29% had a GPA of 3.5 or greater, compared to 13% of students who were invited but did not participate in SPARK.

-Students work with faculty on academics, take part in workshops with library staff on research skills.
-They go on field trips to Knox's urban farm and 700-acre biological field station.
-They fan out across campus to meet Knox faculty and support staff in campus offices.
-They explore the Galesburg community.
+Students work with faculty on academics, take part in workshops with library staff on research skills, go on field trips to Knox's urban farm and 700-acre biological field station, fan out across campus to meet Knox faculty and support staff in campus offices, and explore the Galesburg community.
 Upon completion, students receive a half-credit course on their transcripts for the program.

 Helping the students are several upperclass Knox students, who serve as peer mentors, working with SPARK students on academic and campus activities.